martinadep/matrix_transposition_MPI/README.md

 ```

 ## Data Analysis
-You will find all of the .csv files containing the data inside the `data/` folder.
-You can process the data and plot the graphs using the provided Jupyter Notebook in the `src/` folder.
+You can process the data and plot the graphs using the provided python script in the `analysis/` folder.